 How to make the secret code generator

 This secret code formula is a basic one you will no doubt recognize from your own childhood.
-I got the idea to use a slider from the Top Secret: A Handbook of Codes, Ciphers and Secret Writing, a book my son has been enjoying.
+I got the idea to use a slider from the Top Secret: A Handbook of Codes, Ciphers and Secret Writing, a book my son has been enjoying from our list of Spy Books for Kids.
 It has all sorts of goodies in it for your spy-in-training.

 You can probably figure it how to make it by looking at the photo, you are so clever.
 The key is to make the strip longer than the colored paper and to cut slits that are slightly larger than the strip, so it glides smoothly.